CS 245

 for some advice on selecting a good password.
 When you're ready, run the

-program to change your password:
+passwd program to change your password:

 passwdIn order to enforce the use of strong passwords, I run password cracking software from time-to-time.
 If this software discovers your password, you will receive a ``nastygram'' from me and your account will be disabled until you see me to select a strong password.

-, create a file named name
+gedit, create a file named name containing your

-you have saved the file, you can use the lpr
+you have saved the file, you can use the lpr command in the shell to

 print the file: